Carson City, Nevada: History

-When Nevada became a state in 1864 during the American Civil War, Carson City was confirmed as Nevada's permanent capital.
+When Nevada became the 36th state in 1864 during the American Civil War (1861-1865), Carson City was confirmed as Nevada's permanent state capital.
 Carson City's development was no longer dependent on the mining industry and instead became a thriving commercial center.
 The Virginia and Truckee Railroad was built between Virginia City and Carson City.
-A log flume was also built from the Sierra Nevada into Carson City.
-The current capitol building was constructed from 1870 to 1871.
-The United States Mint operated the Carson City Mint between the years 1870 and 1893, which struck gold and silver coins.
-People came from China during that time, many to work on the railroad.
+A log flume was also built from the Sierra Nevada mountains range into Carson City.
+The current Nevada State Capitol building was constructed from 1869 to 1871.
+The United States Mint also operated its branch of the Carson City Mint between the years of 1870 and 1893, which struck gold and silver coins of United States currency.
+People came from China during that time, many to work on the transcontinental railroad being constructed.
 Some of them owned businesses and taught school.
-By 1880, almost a thousand Chinese people, "one for every five Caucasians", lived in Carson City.
+By 1880, almost a thousand Chinese people, "one for every five Caucasians," lived in Carson City.

-Carson City's population and transportation traffic decreased when the Central Pacific Railroad built a line through Donner Pass, too far to the north to benefit Carson City.
-The city was slightly revitalized with the mining booms in Tonopah and Goldfield.
-The US federal building (now renamed the Paul Laxalt Building) was completed in 1890 as was the Stewart Indian School.
-Even these developments could not prevent the city's population from dropping to just over 1,500 people by 1930.
-Carson City resigned itself to small city status, advertising itself as "America's smallest capital".
-The city slowly grew after World War II; by 1960, it had reached its 1880 boom-time population.
+Carson City's population and transportation traffic decreased when the Central Pacific Railroad built a branch line through Donner Pass to connect with the Carson and Colorado Railroad.
+The new branch also bypassed the Virginia & Truckee line, and ran too far to the north to benefit Carson City.
+The city was slightly revitalized with the mining booms in nearby Tonopah and Goldfield.
+The United States federal building (now renamed the Paul Laxalt Building) was completed in 1890 as was the Stewart Indian School.
+Even those developments could not prevent its population from dropping to just over 1,500 people by 1930.
+Carson City resigned itself to small city status by advertising itself as "America's smallest capital."
+The city slowly grew after World War II (1939/1941-1945); by 1960, it had reached its former 1880 mining boom-town era population size of 80 years before.